 The Jigsaw Approach

 From September 2014 we are using a new scheme in school for teaching PSHE (Personal, Social and Health Education).
-You can read more about it here: http://www.jigsawpshe.com/about-us/ This approach combines a range of curriculum learning including PSHE, emotional literacy, social skills and spiritual development into a comprehensive scheme.
+You can read more about it here: https://www.jigsawpshe.com/jigsaw-closer-look/ This approach combines a range of curriculum learning including PSHE, emotional literacy, social skills and spiritual development into a comprehensive scheme.
 It is a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
-Every Tuesday morning, in the assembly, Miss Carr introduces the whole school focus for adults and children alike.
+Every Tuesday morning, in the assembly, A member of the leadership team introduces the whole school focus for adults and children alike.

 The six puzzles are as follows: